Plugin Simple Analytics

 Want to integrate Simple Analytics into your Docusaurus site and effectively track user navigation in a Single Page Application (SPA) context?

-This guide explains how to create a local plugin for Docusaurus that handles the injection of the tracking script and tracks page changes.
+I created this local plugin for Docusaurus to handle the injection of the tracking script and properly track page changes in SPA mode.

 It manages the injection of the main script as well as tracking page changes in the context of a Single Page Application (SPA), which is essential for Docusaurus.